nickajeglin/Eurorack-pcbs/README.md

 Design alterations: None

-NOT TESTED AT 12V YET
+Tested working 2019-02

-Required kludges: NOT TESTED YET
+Required kludges: Coarse pot leads (RV11) are reversed.
+Swap them with jumpers

 Notes: This is shrunk down to be a 1u module.
 There are power chain jumpers so that you can put 3 of them in a standard 3u tall panel, or you could build 1 and put it in a 1u tile.